backdrop-contrib/audiofield/README.txt

 7. Soundmanager2 http://www.schillmania.com/projects/soundmanager2/doc/download/

 Or install FlowPlayer module (http://drupal.org/project/flowplayer) to use Flowplayer.
+Or install jPlayer module (http://drupal.org/project/jplayer) to use jPlayer.
 Or use Google Reader player (already installed with the module).

 Once you got the above audio players you have to create a new folder called "player "at this